-A laid-off employee may have bumping rights within the same class to another division within the same department, to a lower class within the same class series or to a class in the same job family in which he/she previously served and for which he/she is qualified.
-No laid-off employee may bump another employee in accordance with the provisions of this section, unless he/she has more seniority and is in the same or a higher category as listed in Section 15.3 above.
+A laid-off employee may have bumping rights within the same class to another division within the same department, to a lower class within the same class series or to a class in the same job family in which they previously served and for which they are qualified.
+No laid-off employee may bump another employee in accordance with the provisions of this section, unless they have more seniority and are in the same or a higher category as listed in Section 15.3 above.
 A bumped employee has the same bumping rights as a laid-off employee.